Osteoarthritis is Heart Disease for Joints

 Joint pain causes too many people to miss out on some of the greatest moments of their lives.
 While friends and family are enjoying themselves riding bikes, playing tennis, hiking, gardening, dancing or playing with their kids and grandkids, they’re sitting on the sidelines, unable to fully participate.
 And if they do, they’re often experiencing pain and discomfort, or paying for it later as their joint pain flares up.

-There are nearly 100 different type of arthritis.
+There are nearly 100 different types of arthritis.
 They can create mild and annoying discomfort to severe and debilitating pain.
-But they all have one thing in common they reduce your quality of life.
-But it doesn’t have to be that way.
+But they all have two things in common: (1) inflammation and (2) they reduce your quality of life.
+It doesn’t have to be that way.
+And of all the diseases, arthritis and heart disease have a lot in common and are intimately linked.
+In a beautiful two-for-one, natural approaches to arthritis also reduce your cardiovascular disease risk.

 Of all the arthritides (yes, arthritides is the plural of arthritis), osteoarthritis (OA) is the most common.
 If you suffer from arthritis, you’re unfortunately in good company.
 It’s one of the leading causes of disability in the US and around the world.
 More than 60 million people in the US and 250 million people around the world have arthritis, including 80% of people over 50 years old.